White House Coronavirus Task Force Briefing – 5:00pm ET Livestream…

 Unfortunately, with President Trump effectively communicating the latest information on the federal efforts to mitigate COVID-19, more corporate U.S. resistance media have decided not to carry the live broadcasts from the White House task force briefings.

-Today at 5:00pm the White House will hold a briefing for the public and media on the latest mitigation efforts against the coronavirus.
+Today at 7:00pm ET the White House will hold a briefing for the public and media on the latest mitigation efforts against the coronavirus.
 [Livestream Links Below]

-White House Livestream Link – Fox News Livestream – Fox Business Livestream
+White House Livestream Link – Fox News Livestream Link – Fox Business Livestream

 .